 Or to put it in polite politico-socio-economic policy terms: support local and regional grass-roots organizations with limited tax benefits targeted towards projects and bare-bones operating expenses.

 Spend your government money as diffuse tax expenditures rather than lump-sum payola.

 …Now, the utter inanity of venturing free advice on Japanese tax policy, in English, on a blog about manga, from Canada is obvious.
 In fact it is standing behind me in the form of a 600kg troll with a severe case of body odor and really bad breath.
 He is laughing quietly at me, right at this moment… “Bakka gaijin!
-Fu! ufu! ufu!” he whispers in breathy basso tones… I blame Matt Thorn for whistling him into existence and setting him on all of fools who have “ideas” and want to complain and give free advice to Japanese folks and institutions, in English, from blogs on anime and manga, written in… And I know Matt Thorn is right about this.
+Fu! ufu! ufu!” he whispers in breathy basso tones… I blame Rachel Matt Thorn for whistling him into existence and setting him on all of fools who have “ideas” and want to complain and give free advice to Japanese folks and institutions, in English, from blogs on anime and manga, written in… And I know Rachel Matt Thorn is right about this.
 I could stop now and he would vanish..
-Nervertheless…
+Nevertheless…

 Becoming a non-profit agency in Japan is not too difficult.
 Getting charitable status, which allows one to receive tax-deductible donations is well-nigh impossible. http://blog.japantimes.co.jp/yen-for-living/tax-deductions-and-the-myth-of-the-no-donation-culture/